 Do you like to edit photos?
 Again, iPhoto does an admirable job at this.
 However, the tools presented aren’t for professionals.
 Even as a basic photo editing tool, better solutions do exist.

-Dropbox is a well-known Web-based file hosting service that allows users to automatically upload photos or videos from a camera, tablet, SD card, or smartphone.
+Dropbox is a well-known Web-based file hosting service that allows users to automatically import and upload photos or videos from a camera, tablet, SD card, or smartphone.
 There is no cost for up to 2GB of storage.
 For $9.99 per month, you can subscribe to Dropbox Pro and store up to 1TB of data.
 I’ve been using Dropbox for years to back up all of my Mac files.
 Because it does so in the background, you can set it up and then forget about it.
 Better still: your files can be shared across multiple devices and with others.

 ThisLife by Shutterfly also provides online photo storage.
 You can store up to 2,500 photos for free.
 For as little as $59 per year, you can store up to 25,000 photos and HD videos.
 Unlike Dropbox, ThisLife also provides limited photo-editing tools via an online or app-based tool.

-There are a number of brilliant photo editing tools available for Mac.
+There are a number of brilliant photo editing and photo management tools available for Mac.
 Each can be used in conjunction with iPhoto, Dropbox, or ThisLife.
 Software like Adobe Photoshop Elements and Pixelmator are popular raster graphics editors, which are ideal for graphic artists and photography enthusiasts who want to edit "pixels."
 These tools enable Mac users to add some artistic touches by hand or transform photos in creative ways.

-Luminar focuses on making the process of editing images easier and quicker thanks to an intuitive design language and various AI Tools, like AI Skin Enhancer & AI Photo Enhancer, AI Structure and even AI Sky Replacement that let you make smart adjustments with simple sliders.
+Luminar Neo focuses on making the process of non-destructive editing easier and quicker thanks to an intuitive design language and various AI Tools, like Skin AI, Face AI, Structure AI, and Sky AI that let you make smart adjustments with simple sliders.
 You can also remove the red-eye effect and enhance portraits with just a few clicks.
 Here you will find a variety of editing capabilities for both beginners and professional photographers.

 The next good alternative for the iPhoto.
 Photopea is an online photo editing solution that allows you to make all the common adjustments: cut and crop, apply filters, fix brightness, contrast, adjust curves and shadows, etc, as well as perform more complicated things, like selecting an image from a background and working with layers.

 Other solutions do exist, from Apple’s own Photos to third-party software.
 Even if you decide to stick with iPhoto, be sure that you are backing up your collection.
 When you’re ready to dabble in other photo-editing tools, they are many various tools for you to try.